Descent and cyclotomic redshift for chromatically localized algebraic K-theory: Cyclotomic Hyperdescent

 \begin{proof} Since the inclusion $L_R\cC \sseq \cC$ is limit preserving, for an $L_R\cC$-valued presheaf, the (hyper)sheaf condition is the same whether we view it as valued in $\cC$ or in $L_R\cC$.
 Hence, in either interpretation, we get by \cref{mod-sheaf} that $L_R \sM$ is a sheaf.

 We now show that $L_R \sM$ is a hypersheaf.
 We begin by reducing to $\sM = \sR$.
 By \cite[Corollary 4.28]{clausen2021hyperdescent}, hypersheaves form a smashing localization of $\Shv(\cT_G; \Sp_{(p)})$.
 Consequently, the same holds for $\Shv(\cT_G; L_R\cC)$ since smashing localizations are closed under tensor products in $\CAlg(\Prl)$.
 Consequently, since $L_R \sM$ is a module over $L_R \sR$, it suffices to prove that the latter is a hypersheaf.

-Namely, we need to show that the map
+We shall reduce it to showing that the level-wise tensor product $R \otimes \sR$ is a hypersheaf as follows.
+The sheaf $L_R \sR$ is a hypersheaf if and only if the map